goldeagle/thimulator/README.md

-# xgmock
+# shakemock

-A cross(X) protocol Gateway Mock tool for IoT device simulation.
+A multi protocol mock tool for IoT device simulations.